-Simply log in to your domain hosting account, locate your domain’s TXT record (often appears near the MX record and CNAME record).
+Simply log in to your domain hosting account, then locate your domain’s TXT record (often appears near the MX record and CNAME record).

-Doing these can help your email pass through the firewall system of some mail providers so that your emails will not be mistakenly marked as spam or get blocked.
+Doing these can help your email pass through the firewall system of some mail providers so your emails will not be mistakenly marked as spam or get blocked.

 Components of an SPF record

-If you’re wondering what TXT record v spf1 means, v=spf1 is the version while TXT is the DNS record zone record type.
+If you’re wondering what TXT record v spf1 means, v=spf1 is the version, while TXT is the DNS record zone record type.

-Filter Out Inactive Subscribers
+2. Filter Out Inactive Subscribers

 Even if you have a smaller email, but they are more engaged, it will still be better than a big email list that is only made of dead weight.

-Nail Your Timing
+3. Nail Your Timing

-A/B Test Every Part of Your Email
+4. A/B Test Every Part of Your Email

 One of the best email marketing practices is to experiment to know what resonates in your campaign.
 This requires you to test every part of your email, from your call-to-actions (CTAs) to your subject lines, the links you used, and your email body.